richkuz/schema-tools/README.md

     diff_output.txt - Auto-generated diff since revisions/1
 ```

-The schema folder name should match the name of the index.
+The schema folder name must match the name of the index.

-### Add a schema change

-Always copy and edit a new JSON files to change the schema.
-Never change an existing JSON file directly.

-If your schema change requires reindexing, such as changing a field type or analyzers:

-- Add a new versioned index name folder, e.g. `schemas/myindex-2`
-- Set `index_name` to e.g. `myindex-2` and `from_index_name` to `myindex-1` in `index.json`
-- Modify the `mappings.json`, `settings.json`, and add painless scripts as needed

-If your schema change does _not_ require a reindex, such as changing the refresh interval, number of replicas, or boosts:

-- Add a new revisions folder to an existing index, e.g. `schemas/myindex-1/revisions/2`
-- Modify the `mappings.json`, `settings.json`, and add painless scripts as needed

-The `opensearch:migrate` task will alert and exit if you attempt to add a new revision that requires reindexing.
+The `schema:migrate` task will alert and exit if you attempt to add a new revision that requires reindexing.

-### Migrate to a new schema revision
+### Migrate a specific index to the latest version

-Run `rake opensearch:migrate[to_index=index_name]` to:
-- Migrate to the latest schema revision of `index_name`
+Run `rake schema:migrate[index=index_name]` to migrate to the latest schema revision of `index_name`.

+The `schema:migrate` task will:
 - Reindex data as needed
 - Upload any painless scripts
 - Generate a `diff_output.txt` with changes
-- Update index settings  `_meta.schema_tools_revision` with applied revision details
+- Update index settings  `_meta.schemurai_revision` with applied revision details

+### Handle breaking versus non-breaking schema changes

+Schema changes such as changing a field type or analyzers are considered "breaking" changes that require a reindex.

+Schema changes such as changing the refresh interval, number of replicas, boosts, or uploaded painless scripts are not considered "breaking" changes.
+These changes do not require a reindex.

+The `schema:define` task will define a new index for breaking changes, and add a revision to an existing index for non-breaking changes.

+The `schema:migrate` task will fail to migrate to a schema definition that contains a breaking change as a revision on an existing index.

 ### View which schema revision is applied to an index

-The `opensearch:migrate` task writes metadata into index settings to denote the revision.
-Fetch this metadata via `GET /myindex-1/`:
+The `schema:migrate` task writes metadata into index settings to denote the revision.
+Fetch this metadata via `GET /products-2/`:

 ```
 "settings": {
     "index": {
       "_meta": {
-        "schema_tools_revision": {
+        "schemurai_revision": {
-	      "revision": "myindex-2/revisions/1",
+          "revision": "products-2/revisions/3",
           "revision_applied_at": TIMESTAMP,
           "revision_applied_by": "...",
           "reindex_started_at": TIMESTAMP,
           "reindex_completed_at": TIMESTAMP,
           "catchup_started_at": TIMESTAMP,
           "catchup_completed_at": TIMESTAMP,
         }
 ```

 ### Transform data during migration

-You can change the data itself when migrating to a new schema, for example when renaming a field.
+Change the data when migrating to a new schema via the `reindex.painless` script.
+For example, when renaming a field, the `reindex.painless` script can specify how to modify data when migrating.
+See more examples in the `reindex.painless` script.

-See the examples in `reindex.painless` script.
-This script runs once when reindexing into a new index.
+`reindex.painless` runs one time when reindexing into a new index.

 ### Apply a schema change to Staging and Production